-Josiah was 8 years old when he inherited the throne from his father King Amon and ruled for 31 years.
-King Josiah was succeeded by his son Johoahaz.
+2 Kings 22:1-23:30 and 2 Chronicles 34:1-35:27.
+Josiah was 8 years old when he inherited the throne from his father King Amon and he ruled for 31 years.
+King Josiah was succeeded by his son Jehoahaz.
 Josiah did what was pleasing to the Lord God.
 He was the last King of Judah to please the Lord God.

-King Josiah died from wounds he received in Battle.
-When he opposed King Neco of Egypt when he was not supposed to.
+King Josiah died from wounds he received in battle, opposing King Neco of Egypt when he was not supposed to.

 Josiah in Hebrew means: The Lord (Jehovah) will support or supported of Yahweh.

 Josiah 16th king of Judah – The Book of the Law Found